mlc-ai/web-stable-diffusion/README.md

 # Web Stable Diffusion

-This project brings stable diffusion models onto web browsers. **Everything runs inside the browser with no server support.** To our knowledge, this is the the world’s first stable diffusion completely running on the browser.
+This project brings stable diffusion models onto web browsers. **Everything runs inside the browser with no server support.** To our knowledge, this is the world’s first stable diffusion completely running on the browser.
 Please checkout our [demo webpage](https://websd.mlc.ai/#text-to-image-generation-demo) to try it out.

 You are also more than welcomed to checkout [Web LLM](https://github.com/mlc-ai/web-llm) if you are interested in deploying LLM-based chat bots to browser.